Speaker 1 – “That’s me at the end of my talk, so I will now hand over to my colleague John.”

+A team presentation is not easy.
 I witnessed this exact exchange (apart from changing the names) between two colleagues recently.
 While this was a particularly bad example of teamwork, for me it encapsulated the spirit of far too many so-called ‘team presentations’ I have seen over the years.

 Team presentations have the potential to be extremely positive experiences, in terms of the preparation, the delivery and the impact on the audience.
 Two voices are more engaging than one, two heads are better than one and a tangible chemistry can develop between the speakers.
 In essence it is like that old saying about the whole being greater than the sum of the parts.

 In practice, though, I have seen many more negative team presentations than positive ones.
 How can we avoid the risks and what practical steps can be taken to make both speakers look good?

 Let us start with the most dangerous part of a team presentation.

 The riskiest part in my view is the handover from one speaker to another.
 It can happen once or it may happen multiple times in a talk.
 It is often done badly.
 While the first speaker may usually get the name right they often literally have no idea what their colleague is going to say.
 Or the second speaker is not quite ready to start or is not even paying attention.

 The handover is also the riskiest part of the 4 x 100 metre relay in athletics where a dropped baton can mean the fastest team on paper fails to win and can end up finishing in last place.
 Track teams will spend rehearsal time focussing only on handovers.
 In mechanical terms, the first runner starts to decelerate slightly at a certain point, while the second runner starts to accelerate and wants to be at a high speed by the time they take the baton.

 This analogy from athletics is useful for presentations too.
 I have a two-part suggestion that I want to share about handovers.